outerbounds/dynamic-card-examples/basic-chart/README.md

 ![](../images/rtcard-simplechart.gif)

-This example shows how to create a basic updating line chart using a [Vega Lite](https://vega.github.io/vega-lite/) specification.
+This example shows how to create a basic updating line chart.
+The chart is specified with [Vega Lite](https://vega.github.io/vega-lite/).
 Notably, this example doesn't require any external dependencies.
 The chart updates every few seconds.